ktoso/rx-wiki/Transforming-Observables.md

 <br /><img src="/ReactiveX/RxJava/wiki/images/rx-operators/buffer7.png" width="610" height="305" />​
 > This version of `buffer( )` creates a new bundle of items every *timeshift*, and fills this bundle with every item emitted by the source `Observable` from that time until *timespan* time has passed since the bundle's creation, before emitting the bundle as its own emission.
 If *timespan* is longer than *timeshift*, the emitted bundles will represent time periods that overlap and so they may contain duplicate items.

+#### scheduler

+Those variants of `buffer( )` that use timespans by default operate on the `computation` scheduler and also have variants that allow you to select which scheduler to use by passing it in as a parameter.
+The other variants of `buffer( )` do not operate by default on any particular scheduler.

 #### see also:
 * [[Backpressure]]
 * javadoc: <a href="http://reactivex.io/RxJava/javadoc/rx/Observable.html#buffer(rx.functions.Func0)">`buffer(closingSelector)`</a>